-- Policy Open House during this drop in event, participants were able to rotate between breakout rooms focused on various policy areas for open-ended discussion.
+Policy Open House - during this drop in event, participants were able to rotate between breakout rooms focused on various policy areas for open-ended discussion.
 Each breakout room was facilitated by a staff expert who could answer questions and take notes on feedback.
-Participants were able to spend as much time as they wanted in each breakout room. - DADU/Backyard Cottage Conversation the city's Comprehensive Plan and Affordable Housing Strategy provide direction to address the issues of detached accessory dwelling units (DADUs), also referred to as backyard cottages, through the neighborhood planning process.
+Participants were able to spend as much time as they wanted in each breakout room.

+- DADU/Backyard Cottage Conversation the city's Comprehensive Plan and Affordable Housing Strategy provide direction to address the issues of detached accessory dwelling units (DADUs), also referred to as backyard cottages, through the neighborhood planning process.
 Discussion of DADUs and ADUs came up in every event and tool related to affordability, but a separate event was scheduled to ensure this important issue was given additional attention.
 During this discussion, participants learned more about the role DADUs could play in providing housing options, what current city regulation allows for, and what other cities who allow DADUs are finding.
 Then participants were invited to engage in open ended discussion with staff to ask questions, share concerns, and provide feedback.
+Several attendees appreciated the additional information provided in the presentation and felt like they had a better understanding of the issue. - Placemaking Discussion the neighborhood subareas, by design, cover many smaller "sub-neighborhoods," each with its own distinct feel.
+To better capture these distinctions and identify ways to support these unique characteristics through policy the team held a discussion specifically related to placemaking in Northwest.

+20 people came to at least one of the above virtual policy-focused events
-Several attendees appreciated the additional information provided in the presentation and felt like they had a better understanding of the issue. - Placemaking Discussion connectivity and access to shopping, cafes, and other amenities were some of the biggest challenges shared by residents.
-Northeast Bellevue is surrounded by arterials that see heavy commute traffic and many parts of the neighborhood area are far from any commercial area.
-This discussion helped further understand how policies could address these challenges. - 34 people came to at least one of the above virtual policy-focused events - Policy Survey an online survey was also provided on EngagingBellevue so residents who were unable to attend events could still weigh in and give feedback on the full draft Goals and Policies section of the plan.
-473 individuals visited the survey and 111 of them completed it, providing their input on both specific policies and how they fit together as whole.

-- 88% of respondents support all or most of the Mobility and Access goals and polices. - o 85% of respondents support all or most of the Environment goals and policies. - 75% of respondents support all or most of the Sense of Community goals and policies. - o 67% of respondents support all or most of the Sense of Place goals and policies. - o 63% of respondents support all or most of the Housing Affordability goals and policies.
+- Policy Survey an online survey was also provided on EngagingBellevue so residents who were unable to attend events could still weigh in and give feedback on the full draft Goals and Policies section of the plan.
+393 individuals visited the survey and 57 of them completed it, providing their input on both specific policies and how they fit together as whole. - o 86% of respondents support all or most of the Environment goals and policies. - 81% of respondents support all or most of the Sense of Place goals and policies. - 77% of respondents support all or most of the Sense of Community goals and policies. - 77% of respondents support all or most of the Mobility and Access goals and polices. - 53% of respondents support all or most of the Housing Affordability goals and policies.